 While these don’t inherently go together, they are usually additional benefits beyond medical and prescription, even if they fall into a similar category.

+Although there are ways to get free dental care, it doesn’t usually cover everything.
 The cost of dental care can be significant without insurance, so many people choose to skip treatments they can’t afford.
 Dental insurance helps offset these expenses, making your care more affordable.
 Ultimately, your oral health is important, so finding a job with dental benefits is always a smart move.

 3. Vision Benefits

 The same goes for vision plans.
 Whether you currently need corrective eyewear or not, neglecting your vision can have serious consequences.
 Without insurance, the cost of appointments, glasses, and contacts can add up fast.
-Plus, there are numerous conditions that can affect the eyes, so you need to keep up with your exams.
+Plus, numerous conditions can affect the eyes, so you need to keep up with your exams.

 Vision insurance makes it easier to stay on top of your overall health, so seek out these benefits when possible.